 Assignments: Assignments will be graded on the day of their deadline.
 Assignments earning an A grade will be: complete and accurate to all the directions on the assignment.
-Assignments earning a C will be: complete with a clear effort to attempt the material but not accurate.
+Assignments earning a C will be: complete with a clear effort to attempt the material.
+If assignments are incomplete, it is likely to earn a D or F.

-Online Homework: Every couple days, you will have homework problems due through our online platform Moodle.
+Online Homework: Every couple days, you will have homework problems due through our online platform MyOpenMath.
 This gives you a chance to immediately reflect on your learning and understanding.

-Online Reflections: Research indicates that one of the best things you can do to increase your learning is to write about it.
+Reflections: Research indicates that one of the best things you can do to increase your learning is to write about it.
 Reflective Writing entries are graded using the following criteria:

-- completeness (all the questions for a particular entry are addressed); - the level of insight and reflection (evidence that you response is thoughtful and you took time on it); - that support is provided for the observations and conclusions you make; and - the extent to which relevant course content (from class and elsewhere) is integrated into the entries.
+completeness (all the questions for a particular entry are addressed);

+- the level of insight and reflection (evidence that you response is thoughtful and you took time on it); - that support is provided for the observations and conclusions you make; and - the extent to which relevant course content (from class and elsewhere) is integrated into the entries.